phitoduck/python-software-development-course/README.md

 <!-- omit in toc -->
 # Course Index - Taking Python to Production: A Professional Onboarding Guide

+> ⚠️ Disclaimer: This document is a work in progress.
+It is not yet complete, but will be before the course moved out of beta. ⚠️

 > ⚠️ Code examples including config files and CLI tools may go out of date because tools
 > change often.
 Check the documentation for the tool you are using if you run into problems.
 > You should really get into the habit of referring to offical docs anyway!